Driveshaft Manufacturing

 Critical Speed RPM Calculation

-Adjusted Critical Speed – Corrects the critical speed to the maximum safe operating speed for safety and movement in the shaft.
+Adjusted Critical Speed: This adjusts the critical speed to reflect the maximum safe operating speed, ensuring safety and accommodating shaft movement.

-Reference the Dana's Driveshaft Safe Operating RPM Calculator to verify the maximum driveshaft length suitable for your application.
-This will provide the information required to determine the number of driveshafts needed.
+For precise calculations, reference Dana's Driveshaft Safe Operating RPM Calculator to verify the maximum driveshaft length suitable for your application.
+This tool will also help determine the required number of driveshafts for your system.

 Driveshaft Angle Calculations

-If the examples above were referencing the same vehicle, the coupling angles for the side view and top view would need to be combined as shown below:
+If the examples above refer to the same vehicle, the coupling angles from the side view and top view must be combined, as illustrated below.

 ---|---|---|---|

-There are additional calculations and considerations in the Dana & Cummins – Meritor application guidelines.
+There are additional calculations and considerations in the Dana and Cummins – Meritor application guidelines.